.

 Computers:.to

-divide (a disk) into marked sectors so that it may store data; to determine
+divide a disk into marked sectors so that it may store data in a specified

 the arrangement of data for storage or display